RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

  ## 1. Debugging Javascript code:
  ## 2. Do a Stactic Analysis (Idea is to finding vulnerabilty in Js code by understanding "How JavaScript is used in website? then breaking it):
-   ### 1. Identifying, gathering and automating JavaScript files in an application.
+   ### 1. Understanding Juicy information in Js files and collecting js files from Urls:
    ### 2. Making the gathered JavaScript code readable:
+   ### 3. Automating and Enumarating information that might Lead to discovery of security issues and later you can fetch these list of Urs for -> SSTI, XSS, SQLi, SSRF, Open Redirect, IDOR etc
-   ### 3. Reading all the Js files and find something from Js code are hard so
+   ### 4. Reading all the Js files and find something from Js code are hard so
-   ### 4. When looking into JavaScript files, it is important to identify what frameworks are being used, identify dangerous functions in the framework and then look for them in the source code i.e. places where developers tend to make mistakes that will lead to potential security issues.
+## 3. Understand JS Code such as  what frameworks are being used, identify dangerous functions and component in the framework and then looking for them in the source code -> can get -> dom xss , Postmessage vulns, Logical Bugs etc

- ## 3. Outcome (content discovery):
+## 4. Outcome (content discovery):

   ## 1. Bug Bounty — Tips / Tricks / JS (JavaScript Files)
   ## 1. Recommended Links for chrome-devtools, Finding vulnerability in javascript.